muratk5n/thirdwave/en/README.md

 cube for volume, so we w/ cube root calc one side, then using sides side^2 x 6 gives a complete outside surface area.

 Material heat conductivity?
-Units $W/m \ C$, or $J/s \ m \ C$.
-We have
+Units $W/m \cdot C$, or $J/s \cdot m \cdot C$.
-concrete brick 0.84, plasterboard 0.16, wood 0.10.
+We have concrete brick 0.84, plasterboard 0.16, wood 0.10.
 I dont know.. what would average material be?
 Better than mere bricks, but little worse than wood?
 Let's take 0.15.

 We'll further assume 4.2 people per home (I looked this up), a 2013